shinezhou9/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "0835"
 ```
-*the 5-minute interval 0835, on average across all the days in the dataset, contains the maximum number of steps.*
+**Most avtive 5-minute interval** 0835 on average across all the days in the dataset, contains the maximum number of steps.

+## Explore daily activity pattern with Missing data

-## Imputing missing valuse
+### Imputing missing valuse

-### 1. Calculate and report total number of missing values in the dataset.
+Calculate and report total number of missing values in the dataset.

 ```r
 bad <- is.na(data$steps)